Developer Environment

 cp .env.example .env

-• Unless you want to set up your local machine to support https during development, you may want to set USE_HTTPS=false.
-If you try to register your admin account and see a message that CSRF verification failed, you should set this option.
+If you try to register your admin account and see a message that CSRF verification failed, you should check these settings, as you may have set your domain or port incorrectly.

 ./bw-dev build # Build the docker images